nick-bennett/room-schema-parser-plugin/README.md

 # Room Schema Parser Plugin

-This project implements a Gradle plugin that extracts DDL from an Android Room SQLite database schema file.
+This project implements a Gradle plugin that adds a build task to extract DDL from an Android Room SQLite database schema file.

 ## Latest version